What Losing Net Neutrality Could Mean for You

 As a small business owner, this means that you may have to pay the Internet service providers a lump sum of money to ensure that your website is served to customers who subscribe to any tier.
 Those who don’t subscribe to whatever tier your website would be served under would not be able to access it.

-WIth net neutrality, right now, all you have to do is register your domain and host your website.
+With net neutrality, right now, all you have to do is register your domain and host your website.
 You’re on a technically even field with the major players like Facebook, Google, Microsoft, and Amazon.
 You get the same access on the ISP level as everyone else.
 This means there is more demand for competitive Web marketing services because there are many more businesses who need to compete and can compete.
 As such, there is a much less of inherent advantage for big established and rich players.

-If you’re a very rich website, you have a lot of money and a lot of resources with a lot of influence.
-You can say you’re not going worry about it because you know that you’ll always be in the lowest tier or what they’re providing for free because you have the money to pay the Internet service provide.
+If you’re a wealthy website, you have a lot of money and a lot of resources with a lot of influence.
+You can say you’re not going worry about it because you know that you’ll always be in the lowest tier or what they’re providing for free because you have the money to pay the Internet service to provide.
 You have the influence to shape government rules and regulations.
 You can connect with all the different Internet service providers to make sure you’re always accessible.

 This is a nightmare scenario for small business owners however because they don’t necessarily have the capital to pay off the ISPs to ensure that they are accessible at any or all levels of what consumers are paying for.
-It gives the already established big and rich players in the industry a huge competitive advantage, making it tougher for small businesses to get started and to succeed.
+It gives the already established big and rich players in the industry a substantial competitive advantage, making it tougher for small businesses to get started and to succeed.

-Even still, the major players in the industry, such as Microsoft and Netflix are speaking out against the repeal of net neutrality.
+Even still, the major players in the industry, such as Microsoft and Netflix, are speaking out against the repeal of net neutrality.

-Brad Smith, Microsoft President and Chief Legal Officer tweeted:
+Brad Smith, Microsoft President, and Chief Legal Officer tweeted: